 Gujarat Fluorochemicals Americas LLC ("the Company") is incorporated in the United States of America and is engaged in the business of trading in fluoropolymers (PTFE, PVDF, PFA, FEP & FKM) and allied products.
-During the previous year, the Company has discontinued manufacturing of PTFE compounds.
-The Company is a subsidiary of Gujarat Fluorochemicals Limited, India (earlier known as Inox Fluorochemicals Limited) and its ultimate holding company is Inox Leasing and Finance Limited, India.
+The Company is a subsidiary of Gujarat Fluorochemicals Limited, India and its ultimate holding company is Inox Leasing and Finance Limited, India.
 The activities of the Company are based in United States of America (USA).